torvalds/linux/Documentation/arch/arm/samsung/bootloader-interface.rst

 Date  : 6 June 2015

-The document tries to describe currently used interface between Linux kernel and boot loaders on Samsung Exynos based boards.
+The document tries to describe currently used interface between GNU/Linux kernel and boot loaders on Samsung Exynos based boards.
 This is not a definition of interface but rather a description of existing state, a reference for information purpose only.